Quick History (because some of this is in my memoir, duh.)

 - Relate my A-ha! moments that have led me to joy (or at least less bitterness) and that others may learn from, or be reminded of if they already knew, those smarty pants!

 - Promote politically incorrect okayness, because society is ridiculous and if our intention is love and if we can laugh at it all then we might just survive this journey.
-(Plus, laughing feels good and releases oxytocin, which is the same chemical that our bodies release when we hug someone or have an orgasm and since I. Am.
-Still.
-Single. then laughing is my consolation prize.)
+(Plus, laughing feels good and releases oxytocin, which is the same chemical that our bodies release when we hug someone or have an orgasm.
+True story.)
 Lighten up, people! (<– Meant with love.)